 This course studies marriage and family life in the United States with emphasis on social and cultural changes affecting the structure of the family, courtship and mate selection, sexual norms and relationships and marital and family relationships throughout the family cycle.
+Prerequisite: A passing score of 230+ on the reading portion of the THEA test, or completion of READ 90 with a grade of "C" or better, or THEA exemption via

-Prerequisite: A passing score of 230+ on the reading portion of the THEA test or THEA exemption via SAT, ACT, or TAKS scores.
+SAT.
+ACT. or TAKS scores.